makeasnek/FindTheMag2/readme.md

  * It is **strongly suggested** to have at least 10GB of free space for BOINC and that you allow BOINC to download at least 1 day of "extra" work.
 This helps project servers even out load and prevents this tool from getting confused.
 If you have a very small work cache and have profitability control enabled, you may occasionally run dry on work which is no fun.
 Otherwise, everything should be fine.

 <b>How dev fee/crunching for dev works</b>
- * The dev fee by design does not kick in until you already have 100 hours of FTM usage under your belt.
+ * The dev fee by design does not kick in until you already have around 1000 hours of FTM usage under your belt.
 So it does come with a free trial!
 The revenue of the dev fee also supports Gridcoinstats which graciously hosts the stats needed for this tool to run, and to the Gridcoin foundation/community wallet.
  * The dev fee portion is skipped if you have elected to sidestake to the dev instead.
 This is suggested as it is simpler and will save you the disk space of a secondary BOINC install
  * Crunching for dev works by making a seperate BOINC install contained in the FindTheMag folder, set to take up no more than 10GB space.
 This BOINC install is attached to projects using the developer's username.
  * The secondary BOINC installed used to crunch for dev will respect the same settings your normal BOINC install is set to (whether or not to use GPU, # of cores, etc)